 In 1986 I started Tin Woodsman Pewter in a small studio down the street from our house in Eugene, Oregon.
 Jim was a woodworker making adjustable wooden lamps.
 I was helping to assemble and pack them.
 Two of our children were in school.
 The third was just a babe in arms.

 Our closest friends decided to shut down their pewter studio to pursue other interests.
 I couldn’t believe my good fortune.
 It looked like just the thing for me.

 I had been a new college graduate at the University of Oregon when I met Jim in the Graduate Department of Romance Languages (or Romantic Languages, as I prefer to say).
-He invited me to accompany him to a crafts fair.
-Back then he and his friends were known as "Craftspeople" - not the new Martha Stewart term "Makers".
+He invited me to accompany him to a crafts fair, where he was selling his lamps.
 I was immediately attracted to his entrepreneur lifestyle.

 I had a lot of experience working with fabric, some background in ceramics, some knowledge of woodworking – but no history of working in metal.
 I had to hit the ground running!
 Before long, I was too busy to go it alone.
 Jim closed the wood shop and dove in with me.